-Don't miss a day!
-Sign up to receive daily email reminders to enter the HGTV Urban Oasis Giveaway 2016.
+Don't miss a chance to win!
+Sign up to receive email reminders for HGTV Sweepstakes.

 Thank You, You have successfully registered to receive email reminders to enter the giveaway.

 The renowned playwright's career was born and fostered in the libraries at the University of Michigan where he wrote his first play, No Villain.
 After graduating in 1938 with a degree in English, Miller maintained strong ties to his alma mater, establishing the Arthur Miller Award for Dramatic Writing and lending his name to U-M's Arthur Miller Theatre.

 A talented dancer and straight-A student, Madonna was offered a dance scholarship to the University of Michigan School of Music, Theatre & Dance in the late 1970s.
 Lucky for her fans, however, she dropped out in 1978 and relocated to New York City to pursue a career in the entertainment industry.